jeremiahdanielregalario/jeremiahdanielregalario/README.md

 - ⚡ I love math.
 - 🎮 The games that I play are Genshin Impact, Minecraft, Mobile Legends: Bang Bang and some steam games.
 - ⛹️‍♂️ I play badminton 🏸 during my free timr.
 I enjoy watching other sports too such as volleyball 🏐, Formula One 🏎️, and tennis 🎾.
-- - 🎸 I play the guitar (and I can sing too).
+- 🎸 I know how to play the guitar (and I can sing too).
 I used to be part of the music ministry of our church.
 - 📺 I love watching exciting contents about math and science, special mention to [3Blue1Brown](https://www.youtube.com/3blue1brown) and [Veritasium](https://www.youtube.com/veritasium).

 ## Contact me